kognifai/Galore/SDK-documentation/Pipeline Operations.md

 ```
 Parameters:

--   time.
-Starting time for series
+-   time- Starting time for series

--   period.
-Interval between entries.
-See 6.2 Period
+-   period- Interval between entries.
+See [Period](https://github.com/kognifai/Galore/blob/master/SDK-documentation/Node%20Selector.md-

--   value.
-The value of each entry.
+-   value- The value of each entry.
 Defaults to 0 if missing

--   vectorSize.
-Number of values produced per entry
+-   vectorSize- Number of values produced per entry

--   real time.
-States if the time series should be recurring.
-If set the
-    time parameter is ignored.
-Time series will start on current time
+-   real time- States if the time series must be recurring.
+If set, the time parameter is ignored.
+Time series starts on current           time

--   count.
-Number of repeating entries.
-Only relevant if real time
+-   count- Number of repeating entries.
+Relevant if real-time only

 Examples:
 ```